gabrieljsilva/decorated-factory/README.md

 yarn add reflect-metadata
 ```

-## Usage

-### Basic Usage
+## Basic Usage
-Ensure import reflect-metadata at the entry point of your application.
+Import reflect-metadata at the entry point of your application:

 ```typescript
 import 'reflect-metadata';
 // rest of your code...
 ```

-To use the Factory utility, you first need to define a class and use the `@FactoryField` decorator to specify how to generate data for each field.
-The decorator takes a function that receives a `faker` instance and returns the generated data.
+Define a class with the `@FactoryField` decorator to specify how to generate data:

 ```typescript
 class Product {